ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/querying/searching.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

 Each of the search terms (separated by space character) will be checked independently.
-The result documents must match exactly one of the passed terms.
+The result documents must match one or more of the passed terms.

 In the same way, you can also look for users that have some hobby: